 Livio Felluga is something of a legend in Friuli.
-Born in 1914 he is still going strong at 98 having been among those who transformed the wine scene in this part of what is now Italy – and what at the time of his birth was still part of the Austrian empire, which gives a sense of perspective.
-The family originally came from Istria, moved to Grado (then a Austro-Hungarian resort) and finally, in the 1930s to Rosazzo, just outside Cormòns, which became the centre of the Collio zone.
+Born in 1914 he is still going strong at 98 having been among those who transformed the wine scene in this part of what is now Italy.
+At the time of his birth, this region was still part of the Austrian empire, which gives a sense of perspective.
+[He eventually died in December 2016 at the grand age of 102.]
+The family originally came from Istria, moved to Grado (then an Austro-Hungarian resort) and finally, in the 1930s to Rosazzo, just outside Cormòns.
 The second part of his life may have been a time of peace and prosperity, the first half would have been anything but.
 Two world wars fought out in and over the region, political crises and uncertainty, setting up a wine business in the port of Grado (where totally coincidentally Janet and I learnt Italian), losing it all and then founding a business from scratch at Rosazzo.
 From here wines have been made which have received recognition around the world – with a bit of help from the eye-catching map label which itself has now celebrated 50 years.

 With many thanks to Elda Felluga who is a consummate host.
 As we did not have any visits that afternoon, we took your advice and drove in the spring sunshine on the back roads to the fine town of Cividale del Friuli with its remarkable Longobard church – a memorable day indeed.